 How to Use a Router Sled for Flattening Surfaces

-- Once you’ve finished flattening one side, rotate the workpiece upside down, secure it again, and repeat the process for the other side.
+Once one side is flat, flip the workpiece and repeat the process on the other side. - Finish the Surface

 Conclusion